22018415/Pcomp-Final-Project/README.md

 ```

 After deciding on the sensors to use, we tested the code.
 The two inputs and the light were recognised, but neither of them worked consistently.
-After careful error checking we were still unable to solve the problem, so we made an appointment for a tutorial next Monday.
+After careful error checking we were still unable to solve the problem 👀, so we made an appointment for a tutorial next Monday.

 <img width="416" alt="image" src="https://user-images.githubusercontent.com/119874724/206557988-491b67c7-1d78-4718-9412-258f956118e5.png">